 With the new series Knechtsteden.Lab, the Festival Alte Musik Knechtsteden is expanding its range of mediation services into digital space for the first time.
-Starting with the pieces that will be performed in the concert Beethoven's musical world - A Pasticcio on September 22nd at Knechtsteden Monastery, this website offers a playful insight into Beethoven's life and work.
+Starting with the pieces that were performed in the concert Beethoven's musical world - A Pasticcio on September 22nd 2020 at Knechtsteden Monastery, this website offers a playful insight into Beethoven's life and work.
 Everything is scientifically sound and digitally processed.
 After September 22nd 2020, the concert recordings will flow into the Beethoven.Lab as audio samples and round off the online offer.

 From now on you can explore the LVR-Landesmuseum Bonn from the comfort of your own home.
 With videos, tutorials and lots of collected knowledge, there are now digital insights - including the current interactive exhibition for the Beethoven anniversary year 2020 'Music!
 Hearing - making - feeling'.
 Every Monday, Wednesday and Saturday there is something new to discover on the museum's blog, the 'museum at home'.

 The Beethoven tour is the central project of the BTHVN2020 main theme 'Bonn cosmopolitan'.
 The multimedia tour with stations on various themes and aspects of Ludwig van Beethoven is intended to bring the artist's life in public space in a new way.
 The installation of the tour is to be permanently preserved after 2020.
 The app for the new Beethoven tour BTHVN Story and BTHVN Region is intended exclusively for mobile devices.

 In the app, which was commissioned by Deutsche Telekom AG, the 22-year-old virtual Beethoven takes users to seven places in downtown Bonn.
 The places played a significant role in his life.
 He explains the most important details in each case.
 Augmented reality, 3D objects and overlay functions of buildings that no longer exist bring users closer to Beethoven's most important stations before he left for Vienna.
 Since spring 2021, those interested can also experience the augmented reality tour from home.
 Selected piano pieces by young international musicians complete this experience.
 The playful passion is also rewarded: At each sight, virtual lost objects such as music sheets, chandeliers and coins can be collected and put into a virtual backpack.
 The reward is a digital gift.